-Pellet grills such as a Traeger can produce some great tasting food when they are working correctly of course.
-If you have come to use your Traeger pellet grill and it fails to turn on there could be a wide range of potential issues.
-To get it going again you have to be systematic in your approach to identify the issue of why it won’t turn on.
-Yes, checking you actually have 110V power going to the Traeger pellet grill is one of the first steps, its not the only check you can carry out though.
+Pellet grills such as a Traeger can produce some great-tasting food when they are working correctly, of course.
+If you have come to use your Traeger pellet grill and it fails to turn on, there could be a wide range of potential issues.
+To get it going again, you have to be systematic in your approach to identify the issue of why it won’t turn on.
+Yes, checking you actually have power going to your Traeger pellet grill is one of the first steps, its not the only check you can carry out though.
 So with this post, I want to highlight the process of how to fix and get your Traeger pellet grill going again if it won’t turn on.
-I’ll do this by referencing official advice (video) from Traeger and directing you to my other posts on potential Traeger components you may need to replace.

 Step 1: Check Your Source Of Power and Cables

 As shown in Traeger’s video above, the first step, while it may appear obvious, is to check you are actually getting 120V power to your grill.